TEXAS DEPARTMENT OF LICENSING & REGULATION

 - Demonstrates a spirit of teamwork, offering positive and constructive ideas, encouragement, and support to other members of the staff and team, while upholding the agency’s core values.

-- Keeps management appropriately informed of ongoing activity and critical matters affecting the operation and well-being of the agency.
+- Keeps management appropriately informed of ongoing activity and critical matters affecting the operation and well-

 Three years of administrative experience required, including one year experience performing legal assistant work, such as: retrieving and/or analyzing criminal history records; drafting, preparing, and interpreting legal documents; and/or the preliminary review of cases according to statute and rule requirements.
 Graduation from a standard senior high school or equivalent is required.
 Graduation from an accredited four-year college or university is generally preferred and may substitute for the experience requirement.
 Bilingual candidates preferred.
 An offer of employment is contingent upon selected candidate qualifying for access to criminal history record information through the Department of Public Safety pursuant to the TCIC/TLETS Access Policy.